Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Calculating Linking Chains

 \section{Calculating Linking Chains}

 The minimal SNC model of a general hyperelliptic curve $C/K$ can roughly be described as follows.
 Each principal cluster of $\Sigma_C$ has one or two central components, and some tails associated to it.
 These central components are linked by chains of rational curves.
 Section \ref{sec::tpgr} will allow us to describe these central components and tails, while this section will be used to describe these linking chains.
-This includes describing any loops, as these are just linking chains which go to and from the same central component.
-In this section we will also see the simplest example of the general philosophy that the components of the special fibre of the minimal SNC model of $C/K$ associated to a principal cluster $\s$ ``look like'' the special fibre of the minimal SNC model of $C_{\tilde{\s}}/K$.
+This includes describing any loops.
+We will also see the simplest example of the general philosophy that the components of the special fibre of the minimal SNC model of $C/K$ associated to a principal cluster $\s$ ``look like'' the special fibre of the minimal SNC model of $C_{\tilde{\s}}/K$.

 Throughout the rest of this section we will take $C/K$ to be a hyperelliptic curve such that such that $\Sigma_{C/K}$ consists of exactly two proper clusters: a proper cluster $\s$ and a unique proper child $\s'<\s$.
 This is illustrated in Figure \ref{fig:uniqpropchild}.
 Note that $d_{\s'} > d_{\s}$ and $|\s| > |\s'|$.
 If $C$ is such that $\s$ is even and $|\s| = |\s'| + 1$ then $C/K$ has potentially good reduction, this case is covered in Section \ref{sec::tpgr}.
 To avoid this case we will assume that if $\s$ is even then $|\s| \geq |\s'| + 2$.

-Since hyperelliptic curves of this type are nested we can directly apply the methods from \cite{Dok18} given in Theorem \ref{thm::timsmainthm}.
+Since hyperelliptic curves of this type are nested we can directly apply the methods from \cite{Dok18}.
 Before we apply Theorem \ref{thm::timsmainthm}, we need to understand the Newton polytope of $C/K$.